by Robin Garcia

-Last month I attended Capitol Hill Ocean Week (CHOW) – a three-day conference hosted by the National Marine Sanctuaries Foundation (NMSF) where hundreds of people from various levels of government, nonprofits, the business sector, and Capitol Hill come together to discuss marine and aquatic policy issues.
-NMSF also holds an annual Ocean Awards Gala in conjunction with CHOW to recognize leaders with a commitment to a healthy ocean.
-With my background in marine biology, current position in science communication, and interest in environmental policy, I could not pass up the opportunity to experience such a meeting.
+Last year, I wrote about the low representation of women during Capitol Hill Ocean Week (CHOW), a three-day conference hosted by the National Marine Sanctuaries Foundation (NMSF) where hundreds of people from government, nonprofits, the business sector, and Capitol Hill come together to discuss marine and aquatic policy issues.
+Last month, I was back at CHOW to hear about the latest policy issues, to network, and yes – to see if there were more women highlighted this year.

-Robin is a Communication Specialist at NOAA and a DC EcoWomen board member.
+Robin is a Policy Analyst at NOAA and a DC EcoWomen board member.
 A DC native, she enjoys exploring her hometown, developing her yoga skills, and getting out on the water as much as possible.
-She is also waiting to see what Shark Week replaces Megaladon with this year.
+She is especially excited that the season of free outdoor events is finally here.